 Nieves holds no grudge against Bell, hopes for end of legal fight, he says

-State Rep. Brian Nieves, R-Washington, said in an exclusive interview Sunday night that his wife's cell phone and records have been subpoenaed in what he calls the continued "malicious prosecution" of accusations that Nieves assaulted the campaign aide of a rival Republican in this summer's nasty contest for the 26th District state Senate seat.
+This article first appeared in the St. Louis Beacon, Sept.
+13, 2010 - State Rep. Brian Nieves, R-Washington, said in an exclusive interview Sunday night that his wife's cell phone and records have been subpoenaed in what he calls the continued "malicious prosecution" of accusations that Nieves assaulted the campaign aide of a rival Republican in this summer's nasty contest for the 26th District state Senate seat.

-Nieves said the subpoenas came from the lawyers for the aide, Shawn Bell, and that he hopes they will drop civil action now that the Franklin County prosecutor announced Friday he is declining to pursue criminal charges against Nieves.
+Nieves said the subpoenas came from the lawyers for the aide, Shawn Bell, and that he hopes they will drop civil action now that the Franklin County prosecutor announced Friday he is declining to pursue criminal changes against Nieves.
 Bell's lawyers have yet to publicly comment.

 "It would seem to me, if I was Shawn Bell's attorneys, and learned in the last couple days that criminal charges were not going to move forward after the police department and detectives have done a thorough and rigorous investigation and they've decided there simply was not evidence to support what Shawn Bell is claiming ...
 I think I would look at that and think, 'We're barking up the wrong tree,' " Nieves said.